Documentation

 These five core characteristics are:

 • Clarity.
 Nothing is open to misinterpretation.
 Each work instruction example has clear, precise and comprehensive directions to help employees perform the task.
-After reading the instructions, they can get started immediately and get it right the first time.
+After reading the instructions, they can get started immediately and get tasks right the first time.

 • Brevity.
-Less. words.
+Less.
+Words.
 The best work instructions explain even the most complex topics succinctly.
 Take note of how every work instruction we discussed gives you enough information in just a few words, even when the task is technical or elaborate.

 • Accuracy.
 Your work instruction needs to match the employee’s work reality.
 You must be fully aware of each required step to complete the task.
 Otherwise, you won’t be able to write accurate, helpful and credible instructions.
 Reach out to seasoned employees who consistently perform the job to learn the ins and outs.